awslabs/generative-ai-cdk-constructs/src/patterns/gen-ai/aws-rag-appsync-stepfn-opensearch/README.md

 | s3_file_transformer | INGESTION_FILE_TRANSFORMER | N/A |
 | embeddings_job | INGESTION_EMBEDDING_JOB | N/A |

+### Index creation and embeddings model selection

+As of today, the construct manages only one OpenSearch index.
+The index name is configured through the construct property [openSearchIndexName](https://github.com/awslabs/generative-ai-cdk-constructs/blob/main/src/patterns/gen-ai/aws-rag-appsync-stepfn-opensearch/index.ts#L742C27-L742C51).
+If the index doesn't exist, the construct will create it when ingesting a document.
+This means that the value of the field [knn_vector](https://opensearch.org/docs/latest/field-types/supported-field-types/knn-vector/) in the OpenSearch index will be set to the value of the length of the embedding vector for the embedding model selected.
+For instance, the model [Amazon Titan Embeddings Text model V2](https://docs.aws.amazon.com/bedrock/latest/userguide/titan-embedding-models.html) outputs a vector of size 1024 dimensions.
+Thus, if using this model, the OpenSearch vector index knn_vector field value will be set to 1024.

+Once an embedding model has been selected and documents have been ingested, you have to use the same embedding model for subsequent files to ingest.
+This is because every embeddings model develops its own distinctive embedding space.
+An embedding produced within one space holds no meaning or relevance in a different embedding space, even if the spaces are the same size.
+If you want to use a different embedding model, you will need to re-deploy the construct with a different index name (another index will be created) or destroy the stack containing the ingestion construct, and re-create it.

+This also applies to the selection of the embedding model used to retrieve information from the OpenSearch index.
+You will have to use the same embedding model for querying as the one used to create the embeddings.

+### CRUD operations

+As of today, the construct allows you to only ingest documents and create embeddings.
+The construct doesn't support additional operations on documents/embeddings (update, deletion).

 Here is a minimal deployable pattern definition:

 TypeScript